soundspectrum/replicant/README.md

 Python originated in an earlier era of computing wherein the longer term implications of certain design choices (e.g., the presence of GIL, a refcount-based objects, etc.) were not apparent.
 As a result, for example, it is common for C extension modules to use static variables to store module-global values and data structures, making them inherently global in nature (and therefore difficult to multiply instantiate in a hypothetical environment where independent interpreter contexts are the norm).

 SoundSpectrum, the company funding Replicant development, has been authoring and selling real-time music visualization software for over ten years.
 Although SoundSpectrum focuses on retail sales, its software has been licensed for use by Apple, Microsoft, and various live production tours.
-Starting with the Aeon visualizer, SoundSpectrum began to embedding Python heavily to facilitate visual content creation.
+Starting with the Aeon visualizer, SoundSpectrum began to embed Python heavily to facilitate visual content creation.
 SoundSpectrum's C/C++ codebase is over 15 years in its evolution and is best characterized as a codebase you'd expect to see in a large video game production house.
 SoundSpectrum's codebase implements a large performance-oriented class set for both Windows and OS X, using major APIs such as Direct3D, OpenGL, Cocoa/CF, and Win32.

 In the course of content creation in Aeon, Python runtime performance became an increasing concern, and SoundSpectrum's engineering leadership developed an increasing interest in using independently executing interpreters in other threads to improve performance and remove real-time latency issues.
 In particular, simple arithmetic in tight loops would adversely affect performance enough to be noticeable in real-time, and competition for the GIL limited multi-core performance of fundamentally independent functionality that in principle should execute in separate interpreter instances without interference.
 After much back and forth on the Python listserv, Andy O'Meara set out to actively explore new implementation possibilities.